 Salt craving is a symptom that the body’s electrolyte balance is no longer maintained, either due to dehydration or over-hydration.
 As we explained in our October “Why You Need Salt” blog post, your body uses salt for a variety of important processes, including muscle contraction, blood flow, cell functioning and bone mass.
 Also, like we pointed out in our January “Ratios” blog post, you need water and salt to stay hydrated.
 Your body loses both when you sweat, which explains why you crave both after a hard, sweaty workout.
 Your taste for sweat after your run isn’t weird — it’s your body telling you to replenish.
 If you’ve been drinking an excess of plain water, then consuming electrolytes with minimal fluid will help rebalance your plasma electrolyte levels.
 If you are dehydrated due to lack of fluids and salt, then replenishment with plenty of water with lower levels of salt will be most helpful.

 What to do about it: While the source of the salt craving is totally normal, it does demonstrate a fluid imbalance.
-Make sure you’re consuming both water and salt when working out in hot conditions (or cold conditions!
-See our blog post about how SaltStick can help you stay hydrated in the winter months here).
+Make sure you’re consuming both water and salt when working out in hot conditions.

-When you complete a workout, be sure to consume some type of electrolyte-packed meal (Try one of our potassium-packed breakfasts!).
+When you complete a workout, be sure to consume some type of electrolyte-packed meal.
 After about an hour, stop and take stock of how your body feels.
 Are you craving salt?
 Are you thirsty?
 Are you hungry?
 These are your body’s natural cues that will tell you what you need.

 Lastly, for an overview about how SaltStick can help stay hydrated, check out our Usage Guide.

 Reason 2: Your diet lacks certain minerals: